 The debate therefore continues.
-However, it is noteworthy that Thomas Jefferson freed all of Sally Hemings’ children and a few of her brothers, some prior to his death, and some under the terms of his will - the only slave family unit which was freed.
+While some continue to state that Thomas Jefferson was not the father of Sally Hemings' children, most have come to accept that this is most likely the case.
+It is noteworthy that Thomas Jefferson freed all of Sally Hemings’ children and a few of her brothers, some prior to his death, and some under the terms of his will - the only slave family unit which was freed.

 Sally herself was not freed, but not long after his death, Jefferson’s daughter allowed her to leave Monticello.
 She went to live with two of her sons.

 This example clearly illustrates the limitations of the Y-chromosome STP test.
 While it can narrow down the possible common ancestors to a fairly small group who carried the same DNA markers, it is not possible to state definitively, based on the DNA evidence alone, which of the men in that small group was the father.
-Nevertheless, the circumstantial evidence surrounding the case certainly points to either Thomas Jefferson or a very close relative of his as the father of Eston Hemmings.
+Nevertheless, the DNA evidence, combined with the circumstantial evidence surrounding the case, certainly points to Thomas Jefferson or a very close relative of his as the father of Eston Hemmings.

 Another recent study, this one from Trinity College in Dublin, Ireland, tested the Y-chromosomes of a number of men in Ireland and Scotland.
 It was discovered that a large number of men in these two areas had the same Y chromosome.